 The Edmunds.com researchers drove a 55-mile loop in two cars at equal speeds both times – 65 mph.
 “The first loop, we drove with the A/C on and the windows up.
-The second loop we drove with the A/C off and windows down.
+For the second loop, we drove with the A/C off and the windows down.
 In the second test, we drove 20-mile loops.
 This was far enough to see our gas mileage level off and remain steady on the computer trip meter.”

 Put in just a little more detail, based on the hard facts from the evaluation of these two highly respected independent authorities (the conclusions were reached separately and independently from each other), the finding is that, in the case of the use of the air condition, running the air conditioner did indeed draw power from the vehicle’s engine, thereby wasting some fuel, quite alright.
-The ‘drag down’ effect, at least in more modern vehicles, only reduced each vehicle’s fuel economy by about 1 mile per gallon, which is a difference that is not really significant – unless, of course, you drive an already gas-guzzling SUV.
-And regarding the effect of the use of the windows, the study’s finding is that while opening the windows does, in fact, increase the aerodynamic drag on a vehicle; it does not have a measurable effect on the vehicle’s fuel economy even at highway speeds; furthermore, that in any case, since putting the windows down does tend to increase the drag on the vehicles, it cancels out any measurable gain in fuel economy obtainable from turning off the A/C. However, the study only found that there’s one situation when the use you make of the air condition compared to the windows could make a difference.
-And that is when the driving involves driving around town or in city driving conditions.
-In a city or town going on everyday errands, you might have some gas savings by rolling down the windows instead of using the A/C, the study says.
+The ‘drag down’ effect, at least in more modern cars, only reduced each vehicle’s fuel economy by about 1 mile per gallon, which is a difference that is not significant- unless you drive an already gas-guzzling SUV.
+And regarding the effect of the use of the windows, the study’s finding is that while opening the windows does increase the aerodynamic drag on a vehicle, it does not have a measurable effect on the vehicle’s fuel economy even at highway speeds; furthermore, that in any case, since putting the windows down does tend to increase the drag on the cars, it cancels out any measurable gain in fuel economy obtainable from turning off the A/C. However, the study only found one situation when the use you make of the air conditioner compared to the windows could make a difference.
+And that is when driving involves driving around town or city driving conditions.
+The study says that in a city or town going on everyday errands, you might have some gas savings by rolling down the windows instead of using the A/C.

-If you are really serious about finding a measure that will get you meaningful fuel economy, you had just better forget this method, particularly when it concerns driving in highway conditions or when a more modern vehicle is the vehicle in use.
-Just do what you find most comfortable for yourself personally when driving on the highway; what gives you the most comfort and convenience, and make your decision as to whether or when to turn on your air conditioner or roll down the windows, based on that, and forget about having much effect on fuel-saving altogether.
+If you are serious about finding a measure that will get you meaningful fuel economy, you had better forget this method, particularly when it concerns driving in highway conditions or when a more modern vehicle is in use.
+Just do what you find most comfortable for yourself personally when driving on the highway, what gives you the most comfort and convenience, and make your decision as to whether or when to turn on your air conditioner or roll down the windows based on that, and forget about having much effect on fuel-saving altogether.
 However, if the driving involved concerns city or urban driving circumstances, it might pay you in such a case to use your air condition-less and rely more on rolling down the windows for cooling off.